Home » Blog » Asia » Japan » Best Places to Visit in Tokyo for First-Timers: FULL Guide

 If you are planning on staying in Tokyo, you need a place to stay.
 This is going to be one of your largest expenses while in the city.

-This one is for people who do not mind taking a nap in dorms.
+Hostels – This one is for people who do not mind taking a nap in dorms.
 This is mostly for backpackers and can be found in major tourist spots and will cost you $20+ per night for a dorm bed.
-Depending on the are and how many people you share the room with.
+Depending on the area and how many people you share the room with.

-If you are not that tight on your budget, opt for a good night's sleep in a traditional Japanese hotel.
-A night costs around $130 to $160+ a night.
+Ryokan – If you are not that tight on your budget, opt for a good night's sleep in a traditional Japanese hotel.
+A night costs around US$130 to US$160+ a night.
 This includes a traditional scrumptious Japanese breakfast and dinner plus onsen, the Japanese hot spring!

-Of course, you can also choose to stay in international hotels in Japan where you can definitely expect a price lowest of $100 to around $200 or more a night per room.
+International Hotels – Of course, you can also choose to stay in international hotels in Japan where you can expect a price range between US$100 to around US$250+ or more a night per room.

 If you are wondering where to stay in Tokyo, there is no one answer.